-As soon as PRIMING MODE is indicated on the topside panel, push the left pad to start Pump 1 in low speed, then again to switch to high speed.
-Push the right pad to start Pump 2.
-This is a single speed pump - high only.
-The pumps will now be operating in high speed to facilitate priming.
+As soon as PRIMING MODE is indicated on the topside panel, push the left ( \ ) pad to start Pump 1 in low speed, then again to switch to high speed.
+Push the center (\) pad and right (\) pad to start Flashing Pump 2 and \Pump 3 respectively (\Titanium Series only).
+These are both single speed - high only.
+All of the pumps will now be operating in high speed to facilitate priming.
 See FILLING, CHECKING AND STARTING YOUR HOT TUB for complete instructions on pump priming.

-Once pump priming has been successfully completed, press the pads to turn off the pumps.
-Next, manually exit PRIMING MODE by pressing either the pad or the pad.
+Once pump priming has been successfully completed, press the ( pads to turn off the pumps.
+Next, manually exit PRIMING MODE by pressing either the ( ) pad or the $(\nabla)$ pad.
 If you do not manually exit Priming Mode, it will automatically terminate after 4 to 5 minutes.
 Be sure that the pumps have been primed before exiting this mode.